FastFilter/pyfusefilter/README.md

 60
 ```

+The `size_in_bytes()` function gives the memory usage of the filter itself.
+It does not count
+the Python overhead which adds a few bytes to the actual memory usage.

 You can serialize a filter with the `serialize()` method which returns a buffer, and you can recover the filter with the `deserialize(buffer)` method, which returns a filter:

 ```py